Freight Broker/Agent Training

 How you will benefit

-• Insight into the industry to determine which avenue fits you best and will give you guidance to obtain the highest ratios for success
+• Obtain insight into the industry to determine which avenue fits you best and will give you guidance to obtain the highest ratios for success

-• Why great software, quality contracts, and correct documentation are the backbone of your business
+• Understand why great software, quality contracts, and correct documentation are the backbone of your business

-• Understand transportation laws and how they affect your business
+• Review transportation laws and how they affect your business

 • Learn the workings of the industry and how to translate that into your relations with your shippers and carriers